NinaJaverzat/NZRP/README.md

 ## License

 The code has been written by D. Notarmuzi and N. Javerzat.
 Feel free to contact us if you have questions/comments.
+If you use the code in your project please cite
+D. Notarmuzi & N. Javerzat.
+(2025) https://doi.org/10.5281/zenodo.15584520
-If you use the code in your project please cite the publication corresponding to this work: _A fast algorithm for 2D Rigidity Percolation_.
+as well as the publication corresponding to this work: D. Notarmuzi & N. Javerzat.
+(2025) _A fast algorithm for 2D Rigidity Percolation_.